-Finding a value stock can be challenging.
-Especially so with all the funds and retail investors keeping an eye on the markets 24/7.
-You may think that there is no way to discover a value stock before it becomes mainstream.
-But if you look around for your favorite shop, service providers, promising businesses, or simply find companies that are publicly traded and look up their numbers, you’d be surprised of how much valuable information you can find.
+Finding a value stock can be challenging, but if you look to your favorite shop, service providers, and promising businesses, or simply look up public companies’ numbers, you’ll be surprised at how much free, valuable information you can find.

 Stocks for the Long Run is a must read for everyone who wants to take charge of their finances and become a good investor.
 The book comprises information that serves all beginner and intermediate investors, as it explains the basic principles of investing in securities on the money market, but also information on how to trade successfully and find winning stocks.
 If you’re ready to put your savings to work, invest in stocks, learn more about finance, and become a better money manager, this is the book for you.

-Who would I recommend the Stocks for the Long Run summary to?
+Who would I recommend our Stocks for the Long Run summary to?

-The 26-year-old who managed to save some money and wants to learn how to invest it early, the 22-year-old finance student who wants to expand their knowledge in the field, or the 45-year-old person who has their money in the market and wants to learn how to adjust their portfolio to withstand a crisis.
+The 36-year-old who managed to save some money and wants to learn how to invest it, the 22-year-old finance student who wants to expand their knowledge in the field, and anyone who wants to build a crisis-resistant portfolio.